-Interested in helping with content moderation or translation?
+Interested in becoming a contributor to our lessons one of our other resources?
+Helping with content moderation or translation?
 These are great opportunities to practice your editing or translation skills, and add professional, visible real-world experience to your resume.

 Interested in marketing?
 We also need help expanding upon and building new English language and living in Japan partnerships, including backlinks and the option for building an ads component to help fund the site.

 SEAs ・ ALTs & CIRs from countries with a small number of participants

 Thank you for visiting English Web Book.
 Here you will find many free activities for teachers teaching communicative English.

 The internet's most comprehensive English-language guide to living in Mie Prefecture

 Find activities, games, and worksheets to use in your English classes.
 Share your ideas and help your fellow teachers make their classes awesome!

 The Best Websites & Resources for Teaching English in Japan

 Planning on teaching English in Japan?